-Expectations are high for activities to protect that global environment at ICT companies.
-Thus far, we have established a Green ICT Vision 2020 that focuses on three areas-the realization of a low-carbon society, the promotion of a recycling-based society, and the preservation of biodiversity-and are promoting a multifaceted approach.
+Expectations are high for activities to protect the global environment at ICT companies.
+We have established a Green ICT Vision 2020 that focuses on three areas-the realization of a low-carbon society, the promotion of a recycling-based society, and the preservation of biodiversity-and are promoting a multifaceted approach.
+In fiscal 2016, we implemented results-based enhancements and reforms and established an Environmental Statement and Eco Strategy 2030 as our new vision.